tpaschalis/tpaschalis.github.io/_posts/2018-03-03-comphys-semester-1.markdown

 PS.
 I consider AUTh to be my [alma mater](https://en.wikipedia.org/wiki/Alma_mater).
-It's unbelievable that six years ago, at eighteen years of age I moved here alone, with little to my name.
+It seems to me so far away, that on 2011, at eighteen years of age I moved here alone, with little to my name.
 During this time, Thessaloniki has become my new home.
 It's where I worked hard, got my Physics degree, got my first paper published, got pushed into research, internships, and felt the immense support of my professors-slash-mentors for which I will ever be grateful.